jiribenes/effekt-template/README.md

    - Open `flake.nix` and update the project name and other relevant values (follow the comments).
    - Push your `flake.nix` file after the changes and see if the CI agrees.

+3. Set-up auto-update CI:
+   - Go to Settings -> Actions -> General and check "Allow GitHub Actions to create and approve pull requests" in order to get weekly Pull Requests on Tuesday that update the Effekt version in CI.
+   - See the [CI](#ci) section for more details

 3. Replace this `README` with your own!
    - Please link back to this repo if you can :)